Q: Is there a fee for paying my bill in the Company office, by phone, or by automatic bill payment

 Q: Do I need to pay a deposit for water?

 A: Yes, Bellflower-Somerset requires a deposit from all new customers.
-The deposit is based on an average usage over a 2 billing cycle (4 months) period.
+The deposit is $200.00 or an average usage over a 2 billing cycle (4 months) period, whichever is greater.

 Q: When will I get my deposit back?